Quercetin w/ Bromelain & Rutin: Natural Immune Boosters

 One major problem with quercetin supplementation, however, is that it is poorly absorbed by the body and has a low bioavailability.
 In order to enhance absorption, it can be taken in combination with bromelain: a digestive enzyme found in pineapple that has some potential health benefits.

 Rutin is another bioflavonoid found in citrus fruits and many other plants.
 It possesses antioxidant and anti-inflammatory effects and it is used as a dietary supplement for various purposes.
-It is also being studied for its potential anticancer activity.

 Animal studies show a potential immunomodulatory effect of rutin.
 Despite the lack of human studies, rutin makes a potentially effective immunity-boosting supplement that anyone can safely try.